Our Story & Mission

 2024

-• We launch our girls program; introducing five girls to join our full Academy program and also creating a U12 Girls team
+We launch our girls program; introducing five girls to join our full Academy program and also creating a U12 Girls team.
+They cap off a successful first year with our U14 team winning the U18 4th Moment Super Cup in October.

-• Prince Amponsah becomes our second graduate to move to Europe, securing a move from Stellenbosch FC to FC Isloch in Belarus
+Prince Amponsah becomes our second graduate to move to Europe, securing a move from Stellenbosch FC to FC Isloch in Belarus.
+Two soon became three with Antonio van Wyk becoming the third graduate to move to Europe, moving to SV Ried in Austria.